 According to the New York Daily News, Gonzalez, dubbed "soupnazi," got his start as the "troubled pack leader of computer nerds" at his Miami high school.
 He eventually became active on criminal commerce site Shadowcrew.com and was considered one of its best hackers and moderators.
 At 22, Gonzalez was arrested in New York for debit card fraud related to stealing data from millions of card accounts.
 To avoid jail time, he became an informant for the Secret Service, ultimately helping indict dozens of Shadowcrew members.

-During his time as a paid informant, Gonzalez, along with a group of accomplices, continued his criminal activities and stole more than 180 million payment card accounts from companies including OfficeMax, Dave and Buster's and Boston Market.
+During his time as a paid informant, Gonzalez continued his in criminal activities.
+Along with a group of accomplices, Gonzalez stole more than 180 million payment card accounts from companies including OfficeMax, Dave and Buster's and Boston Market.
 The New York Times Magazine notes that Gonzalez's 2005 attack on US retailer TJX was the first serial data breach of credit information.
-Using SQL injection, this famous hacker and his team created back doors in several corporate networks and stole an estimated $256 million from TJX alone.
+Using a basic SQL injection, this famous hacker and his team created back doors in several corporate networks, stealing an estimated $256 million from TJX alone.
 During his sentencing in 2015, the federal prosecutor called Gonzalez's human victimization "unparalleled."

 Matthew Bevan and Richard Pryce are a team of British hackers who hacked into multiple military networks in 1996, including Griffiss Air Force Base, the Defense Information System Agency and the Korean Atomic Research Institute (KARI).
 Bevan (Kuji) and Pryce (Datastream Cowboy) have been accused of nearly starting a third world war after they dumped KARI research onto American military systems.
 Bevan claims he was looking to prove a UFO conspiracy theory, and according to the BBC, his case bears resemblance to that of Gary McKinnon.
 Malicious intent or not, Bevan and Pryce demonstrated that even military networks are vulnerable.

 Jeanson James Ancheta had no interest in hacking systems for credit card data or crashing networks to deliver social justice.
 Instead, Ancheta was curious about the use of bots—software-based robots that can infect and ultimately control computer systems.
 Using a series of large-scale "botnets," he was able to compromise more than 400,000 computers in 2005.
 According to Ars Technica, he then rented these machines out to advertising companies and was also paid to directly install bots or adware on specific systems.
-Ancheta was given 57 months in prison, and his sentence marked the first time a hacker was sent to jail for the use of botnet technology.
+Ancheta was sentenced to 57 months in prison.
+This was the first time a hacker was sent to jail for the use of botnet technology.

-In February 2000, 15-year-old Michael Calce, also known as "Mafiaboy," discovered how to take over networks of university computers and used their combined resources to disrupt the number-one search engine at the time: Yahoo.
-Within a week, he'd also brought down Dell, eBay, CNN and Amazon using a dedicated denial of service (DDoS) attack that overwhelmed corporate servers and caused websites to crash.
-Calce's wake-up call was perhaps the most jarring for investors and Internet proponents.
-If the biggest website in the world—valued at over $1 billion—could be so easily sidelined, was any online data truly safe?
-It's not an exaggeration to say that the development of cybercrime legislation suddenly became a top government priority thanks to Calce's hack.
+In February 2000, 15-year-old Michael Calce, also known as "Mafiaboy," discovered how to take over networks of university computers.
+He used their combined resources to disrupt the number-one search engine at the time: Yahoo.
+Within one week, he'd also brought down Dell, eBay, CNN and Amazon using a distributed-denial-of-service (DDoS) attack that overwhelmed corporate servers and caused their websites to crash.
+Calce's wake-up call was perhaps the most jarring for cyber crime investors and internet proponents.
+If the biggest websites in the world—valued at over $1 billion—could be so easily sidelined, was any online data truly safe?
+It's not an exaggeration to say that the development of cyber crime legislation suddenly became a top government priority thanks to Calce's hack.

-In 1983, a 17 year old Poulsen, using the alias Dark Dante, hacked into ARPANET, the Pentagon’s computer network, but was soon caught.
-The government decided not to prosecute Poulsen, who was a minor at the time and he was let off with a warning.
+In 1983, a 17-year-old Poulsen, using the alias Dark Dante, hacked into ARPANET, the Pentagon’s computer network.
+Although he was quickly caught, the government decided not to prosecute Poulsen, who was a minor at the time.
+Instead, he was let off with a warning.

-Using the alias cOmrade, Jonathan James hacked into several companies.
-But according to the New York Times, what really earned him attention was his hack into the computers of the United States Department of Defense.
-What was all the more startling was that James was only 15 at the time.
+Using the alias cOmrade, Jonathan James hacked several companies.
+According to the New York Times, what really earned James attention was his hack into the computers of the United States Department of Defense.
+Even more impressive was the fact that James was only 15 at the time.
 In an interview with PC Mag, James admitted that he was partly inspired by the book The Cuckoo’s Egg, which details the hunt for a computer hacker in the 1980s.
-His hacking allowed him to access over three thousand messages from government employees, user names, passwords, and other sensitive data.
+His hacking allowed him to access over 3,000 messages from government employees, usernames, passwords and other sensitive data.

-This hacker is different from the others on this list in that he has never been publicly identified.
-However, according to the Register some information has been released about ASTRA, namely that when he was apprehended by authorities in 2008, he was a 58-year old Greek mathematician.
+This hacker differs from the others on this list in that he has never been publicly identified.
+However, according to the Daily Mail, some information has been released about ASTRA.
+Namely that he was apprehended by authorities in 2008, and at that time he was identified as a 58-year-old Greek mathematician.
 Reportedly, he had been hacking into the Dassault Group, for almost half a decade.
-During that time, he stole cutting edge weapons technology software and data which he sold to 250 individuals around the world.
+During that time, he stole cutting edge weapons technology software and data which he then sold to 250 individuals around the world.
 His hacking cost the Dassault Group $360 million in damages.
-No one knows exactly why his true identity has not been revealed but the word Astra is a Sanskrit word for 'weapon'.
+No one knows why his complete identity has never been revealed, but the word 'ASTRA' is a Sanskrit word for 'weapon'.

 Some of these top hackers aimed to make the world a better place, others to prove UFO theories.
-Some wanted money and some hoped for fame, but all played a critical role in the evolution of cybersecurity.
+Some wanted money and others hoped for fame.
+All these people played a critical role in the evolution of the internet and cyber security.